AI-Companion/AI-Companion/README.md

 `$ cd /path/to/work/folder`
 `$ git clone https://github.com/mmarouen/marabou.git && cd marabou`
 `$ python setup.py install`
+If you intend to use the trained models:
+From within the repo `$ git lfs pull` (Slow !)

 ## Usage for command line tool
-Once the setup script installed, you can run the training, evaluation and rest api scripts
-On a linux terminal type
+Once the setup script installed, you can run the training, evaluation and rest api scripts for both scenarios On a linux terminal type
 1. `$ marabou-train-sentiment-analysis` to train the sentiment analysis model
+2. `$ marabou-train-ner` to train the named entity recognition model
+Make sure you have enough computing resources on your machine
-ps: Make sure you have at least 1GB space in your disk !
+Make sure you have at least 1GB space in your disk !
+Alternatively, you could also open and run the scripts `named_entity_recognition.ipynb` and `sentiment_analysis.ipynb` on google colab if your machine does not have the resources.
+These scripts will simply clone the repo and run the training script on the cloud, so no logic is implemented there
+Once the training is finished all you got to do is manually download the 3 generated model files (*.h5 and class.pkl and preprocessor.pkl) files under models/ to your git in the same directory
-2. `$ marabou-valid-sentiment-analysis --list-of-comma-separated-expressions` to try the model on a list of expressions
+3. `$ marabou-valid-sentiment-analysis --space-separated-expressions` to try the model on a list of expressions
+4. `$ marabou-valid-ner --space-separated-expressions` to try the model on a list of expressions
-3. `$ marabou-serve-rest` launches the online app on your machine
+5. `$ marabou-serve-rest` launches the online app on your machine

 ## Model tuning for training
-The training script is actually calling the json file `config/config_sentiment_anylsis.json`
+The training script is actually calling the json files under `config/*.json`
 Several training parameters can be adjusted:
 1. `model_name`: You can train either a RNN or a tfidf based Naive bayes learner
 2. `embedding_dimension`: In case you choose to train an RNN model, you can select among multiple embedding dimensions